ubermanu/jhj/docs/README.md

 <h1>JHJ 🦒</h1>

-Render and serve JSX files in CLI.
+A PHP-like CLI that parses and serves JSX files.

 ## Install